zwlucb/zwlucb.github.io/_pages/research.md

 and decision making process between the human and robot.
 We are particularly interested in physical tasks that involve coupled dynamics between the human and robot.
 One major challenge is to model the human actions in highly dynamic tasks given the strong variability and uncertainty of humans.
 We will apply the developed algorithms in various human-robot collaboration scenarios, including autonomous vehicles, collaborative manufacturing, and wearable robots.
+For more details about how we apply the developed algorithms to autonomous vehicles, please check [this page]({{ site.url }}{{ site.baseurl }}/nri.html).
+{% comment %}
 This project has been supported by the National Science Foundation.
 For more details about this project, please check [this page]({{ site.url }}{{ site.baseurl }}/nri.html).
+{% endcomment %}

 <div class="col-sm-5 clearfix">
 ![]({{ site.url }}{{ site.baseurl }}/images/respic/phri2.jpg){: style="width: 375px; float: right; border: 10px"}